mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 `library_dirs` | ✓ | ✓
 `runtime_library_dirs` | ✓ | ✓

-### Arrays vs. scalar values in user-provided functions
+### Arrays vs. scalar values in user-provided functions

 Equations, expressions and abstract code statements are always implicitly referring to all the neurons in a [`NeuronGroup`](../reference/brian2.groups.neurongroup.NeuronGroup.html#brian2.groups.neurongroup.NeuronGroup "brian2.groups.neurongroup.NeuronGroup"), all the synapses in a [`Synapses`](../reference/brian2.synapses.synapses.Synapses.html#brian2.synapses.synapses.Synapses "brian2.synapses.synapses.Synapses") object, etc. Therefore, function calls also apply to more than a single value.
 The way in which this is handled differs between code generation targets that support vectorized expressions (e.g. the `numpy` target) and targets that don’t (e.g. the `cpp_standalone` mode).
 If the code generation target supports vectorized expressions, it will receive an array of values.
 For example, in the `piecewise_linear` example above, the argument `I` will be an array of values and the function returns an array of values.
 For code generation without support for vectorized expressions, all code will be executed in a loop (over neurons, over synapses, …), the function will therefore be called several times with a single value each time.

 In both cases, the function will only receive the “relevant” values, meaning that if for example a function is evaluated as part of a reset statement, it will only receive values for the neurons that just spiked.

-### Functions with context-dependent return values
+### Functions with context-dependent return values

 When using the `numpy` target, functions have to return an array of values (e.g. one value for each neuron).
 In some cases, the number of values to return cannot be deduced from the function’s arguments.
 Most importantly, this is the case for random numbers: a call to `rand()` has to return one value for each neuron if it is part of a neuron’s equations, but only one value for each neuron that spiked during the time step if it is part of the reset statement.
 Such function are said to “auto vectorise”, which means that their implementation receives an additional array argument `_vectorisation_idx`; the length of this array determines the number of values the function should return.
 This argument is also provided to functions for other code generation targets, but in these cases it is a single value (e.g. the index of the neuron), and is currently ignored.
 To enable this property on a user-defined function, you’ll currently have to manually create a [`Function`](../reference/brian2.core.functions.Function.html#brian2.core.functions.Function "brian2.core.functions.Function") object: